Mother jailed for life after leaving baby to die to go on vacation

 Cuyahoga prosecutor Michael C. O’Malley said Jaylin was “a beautiful girl who was taken away from this world.
 His mother’s incredible selfishness.

-For his part, Candelario told the court “Every day I ask for forgiveness from God and my daughter Jaylene,” According to the television network.
+For his part, Candelario told the court “Every day I ask for forgiveness from God and my daughter Jaelyn,” According to the television network.

 The woman was sentenced to life imprisonment without the right to be released on parole.